tlh24/l1-attention/README.md

 ```math
 F(x) = \frac{1}{0.001 + x}
 ```
-Where the $Attention$ tensor has the leading batch and head dimensions omitted ('..') and $k$ indexes over the per-head channels.
+Where the $Attention$ tensor has the leading batch and head dimensions omitted ('..'), $k$ indexes over the per-head channels, and F is applied per-element.
 This is pre-softmax.

 In comparison, the more typical dot-product attention:
 ```math